There’s a lot to manage when running an email campaign. Today you’ll learn strategies to set yourself up for success.

 Just like any type of online marketing, email marketing is easy to measure.
 Email services usually include analytics tools, so you can track and measure how well your campaigns are doing.

 The reports can show you interesting data like “open rates,” which can help you learn which subject lines are most compelling.
-You can see which content drives people to visit to your site by looking at the “clickthrough rate,” when people click a link within the email.
+You can see which content drives people to visit your site by looking at the “clickthrough rate,” when people click a link within the email.

 And finally, be sure to use web analytics to figure out what people are doing on your website, after they click on your emails.